 XFest Mass.
 2018, Dorchester Art Project, Boston, MA.
 Feburary, 2018

 As mentioned previously, for this project Talking Wings went by it's previous name, the Metonymy Collective.
 To make this project happen, Tzintzun Aguilar-Izzo and Blake Lavia worked with co-artists: Aly Gear, Kiah Raymond, Harry Barrick, Pam Acosta, Marie Nicholson, Deane Silsby and Marci Diamond.

-Video and Photography for this project was captured by Veronica Lavia.
+Video and Photography for this project was captured by Blake Lavia.